ufukkilicc/loclog/README.md

 ## 3. Load Testing
 The test is being done with **Grafana/k6**

+By default load test is on the endpoint /logs but you can change it from loadTest.js in the project

 This command runs a simple load test script:
 ```Makefile
 $ make docker-test